ONEARMY/project-kamp-academy/docs/land/buy_old.md

 # Project Plan
 We realised that it was helpful to have a document with infos about the project, plans and needs, as a PDF to send around, or to print out and have it with us on our trips.
-You can have a look at the document we made in our [download kit](https://github.com/ONEARMY/project-kamp-kit/archive/V0.1.zip) to get some ideas, here we’ll just go through the main points you might want to include:
+You can have a look at our document in our [download kit](https://github.com/ONEARMY/project-kamp-kit/archive/V0.1.zip) to get some ideas, here we’ll just go through the main points you might want to include:

  ### 1. Intro - Who are we?
 Give a brief overview of your group/project.
 Who are the people involved, where are you at the moment, what have you been up to recently, and what are your values and goals?